-Johnson serves on the Sustaining Board for the UCLA Ziman Center for Real Estate, Advisory Board for the Fitzgerald Institute for Real Estate at the University of Notre Dame, Local Advisory Committee for LISC LA, Board of Trustees for the Marlborough School, Board of Trustees for the Natural History Museum of Los Angeles County and Corporate Advisory Board for The Brotherhood Crusade, a non-profit organization supporting low-income South Los Angeles residents.
+Johnson serves on the Advisory Board for the Fitzgerald Institute for Real Estate at the University of Notre Dame, Sustaining Board for the UCLA Ziman Center for Real Estate, Board of Trustees for the Marlborough School, and Corporate Advisory Board for The Brotherhood Crusade, a non-profit organization supporting low-income South Los Angeles residents.

 Johnson received his Masters in Business Administration from the Tepper School of Business at Carnegie Mellon University and his Bachelor of Business Administration from the University of Notre Dame Mendoza College of Business.

 Deepa Janha leads asset management at Langdon Park Capital.
 Janha is responsible for maintaining the firm's asset management policies and procedures, in addition to assisting with new business development for the firm.
 Janha also sits on the firm’s Investment Committee.